Lawrence vs. Texas Supreme

 Court in Lawrence... rejected the very notion that a state can criminalize

-behavior merely because the majority of its citizens prefers a different form of
+behavior merely because the majority of its citizens prefers a different form

-personal relationship."
+of personal relationship."

-After referring to a recent Virginia Supreme Court decision striking down that
+After referring to a recent Virginia Supreme Court decision striking down

-relationships without fearing criminal punishment."
+and personal relationships without fearing criminal punishment."

 Extreme Associates Internet porn case